Accelerated. Canada’s Semiconductor Symposium 2025.

 “Innovation.
 Accelerated”

 The Symposium opens with a high-voltage discussion around the innovation and commercialization potential for Canadian SMEs – regardless of their sector and end market.
-We’ll present examples of productive ecosystems and how they developed, along with a series of discussions that consider the state of two key technologies with deep roots in Western Canada: quantum and photonics.
+We’ll present examples of productive innovation ecosystems and how they developed, along with a series of discussions that consider the state of two key technologies with deep roots in Western Canada: quantum and photonics.
 We’ll explore existing and emerging opportunities; the importance of a coherent national strategy and how to maximize market potential.

 Research excellence will also be showcased with TEXPO, our national graduate student competition, featuring the work of some of the country’s most talented emerging engineers.